YuriLeonel/task-manager/README.md

 # Task Manager

-A command-line task manager written in Go that helps you manage your daily tasks through a terminal interface.
+A secure and efficient command-line task manager written in Go that helps you manage your daily tasks through a terminal interface.
+The project follows Go best practices for documentation, security, and code organization.

 ## Project Structure